 Prior to his move to Las Vegas, Faber was the first lead hired prior to groundbreaking for AEG’s arena in Kansas City- Sprint Center.
 Faber was responsible for revenue generation including naming rights, sponsorships and premium seating for Sprint Center and consulted with other AEG properties in the Midwest Region including Target Center, Maverik Center, The Midland by AMC and Verizon Theater.

-Faber brings 20-plus years of experience in the sports and entertainment industry to his role at AEG.
-Faber began his career as an intern in the ticket office with the Orange Bowl Committee in Miami, Florida, and was promoted to Ticket Manager.
-In 1989, he joined the Dallas Cowboys to help direct sales efforts for sponsorships, events, hospitality, and luxury suites at the Cowboys’ Texas Stadium and Training Camp.
+Faber brings extensive experience in the sports and entertainment industry to his role at AEG.
+Faber began his career as an intern in the ticket office with the Orange Bowl Committee in Miami, Florida, and he was promoted to Ticket Manager during his tenure.
+Following this, he joined the Dallas Cowboys to help direct sales efforts for sponsorships, events, hospitality, and luxury suites at the Cowboys’ Texas Stadium and Training Camp.
 During the next five years, the Cowboys won back-to-back World Championships in Super Bowls XXVII and XXVIII, and Faber added the duties of being on the post-season advance team for NFC Championship games and Super Bowls.
-In 1995, Faber left the Cowboys to pursue additional opportunities in sports with Liberty Media (now FOX Sports), and has subsequently held senior-level positions with Host Communications, Galles Indy Racing, PSP Sports, and Learfield Sports.
+Faber left the Cowboys to pursue additional opportunities in sports with Liberty Media and subsequently held senior-level positions with Host Communications, Galles Indy Racing, PSP Sports, and Learfield Sports.